WTRMLNv2/Tag/README.md

   3. When walking off the platform, the game thinks you are still on the ground and lets you jump midair (but the player is still affected by gravity)

-Made with ❤️ by Ansh
+Made with ❤️, debugged with 😭 by Ansh